 How do you choose which rifle ammo you need?

-For trophy hunting, you want a clean shot that won’t leave a big mess for the taxidermist to clean up, while still bringing the animal down quickly with the minimal suffering.
+For trophy hunting, you want a clean shot that won’t leave a big mess for the taxidermist to clean up, while still bringing the animal down quickly with minimal suffering.
 For eradicating varmint, you want something that will do maximum damage to make sure you won’t be telling stories about “the one that got away.”

 What is the best ammo to use for accuracy?
 Some may say the Winchester .308, which is the most popular hunting ammo, which has also been used most often by target-shooting champions.
-But in reality, if you are hunting big game, the accuracy differences are too minute to matter with a variance of an inch or two depending on distance.
+But in reality, if you are hunting big game, the accuracy differences are too minute to matter with a variance of an inch or two depending on the distance.

 The rifle ammo you choose should be based on what you want that ammo to do for you.
 If rifle ammo is chosen based on what it is used for, then it will be designed for accuracy.
 For longer-range shooting and accuracy, a spitzer nose is your best bet due to its aerodynamic qualities, velocity, and sharpness.